WildBoarPL/Arduino-Joystick-KSP-JOYSTICK-BOX-34BUTTON-4AXIS/README.md

 About
 -----
-This is a small project of Arduino Leonardo (PRO-micor) Joystick.
+This is a small project of Arduino Leonardo (PRO-micro) Joystick.
 Project is based on:

 32-FUNCTION-BUTTON-BOX